Hillside Primary School

 4. In addition, the Local Education Authority provides a disagreement resolution service and their number is displayed in school or can be found online.
 The LEA also provides a parent partnership service, SENDIASS (see below for contact details).

-What other support Is available to parents and how can I contact them?
+What other support is available to parents and how can I contact them?

 Telephone: 01782 236414